-The forward-looking statements in this document reflect the Corporation's expectations as at March 5th, 2010, when this document was approved by the Corporation's Board of Directors, and are subject to change after this date.
+The forward-looking statements in this document reflect the Corporation's expectations as at March 4, 2011, when the Corporation's Board of Directors approved this document, and are subject to change after this date.
+The Corporation does not undertake any obligation to update publicly or to revise any such forward-looking statements, unless required by applicable legislation or regulation.